dj1ch/minigotchi/INSTALL.md

 from here it should generate the stuff needed for the esp8266
 #### Note
-We dropped support for the pico, but there is a project out there for the pico w.
+~~We dropped support for the pico, but there is a project out there for the pico w.~~ I mean, there still is potential support for the pico, if you are willing to build the files correctly.
+This has to be done manually, and I am sure there are resources available here to do so.
+When in doubt, check the raspberry pi documentation.